wp-plugins/just-custom-fields/readme.txt

 This plugin add custom fields for standard and custom post types in WordPress.
 After installation you will see simple settings page which is self-explanatory to use.

+For now plugin support such field types:
+* Input text
+* Select Box
+* Multiple Select Box
+* Checkbox (single and multiple)
+* Textarea (you can use editor light for it)
+* Date Picker ^1
+* Upload Media (for upload files and images)
+* Fields Group (for some table data)
+* Related Content (to set relation to another Post/Page or Custom Post Type) ^1

+^1 NOTE: Available *only* for WordPress 3.1+ (Related Content field works in Select mode).
+WordPress 3.0.* has old  jQuery/jQuery UI versions and they are not compatible with DatePicker and Autocomplete fields.

 FILL FREE TO CONTACT ME IF YOU FIND ANY BUGS/ISSUES!

 == Installation ==